 7. Registration Information

 Additional course information students need prior to registering for a course.
 Courses are offered Face-to-Face unless otherwise noted.
 Courses approved for online are identified.
-There may be courses offered through CSU Online/Division of Continuing Education.
 Check the class schedule or department for availability.
-Additional information (e.g., Required Field trips) will be listed here.
+Additional information (e.g., Required Field trips, partial semester courses, etc.) will be listed here.
+Courses may be offered through CSU Online/Division of Continuing Education.

 8. Terms Offered